 MORE: What Sports Can I Bet On?

 Sports betting is going gangbusters on a global scale.
 Surprisingly, sports betting is far more advanced in places like Australia, the United Kingdom and Asia, while it is just getting started here in the US.
+For those looking to get ahead, a good understanding of how to read line movement in sports betting is really important.
+Of course, it is also critical for you to take some time to review the responsible gambling practices and tools available to you.
+A simple deposit limit, betting limit, or time alert can be enough to ensure that your experience stays safe throughout.

-We don’t know which books copy others but we do know how you can find the best odds for every major sport in the United States.
+We don’t know which books copy others, but we do know how you can find the best odds for every major sport in the United States.

-MORE: How Do Risk-Free Bets Work?
+MORE: How Do Risk-Bonus Bets Work?

 Sportsbooks look to make money off your bets, and set odds in such a way to favor their interests.
 So, how do we fight back and win money from sports betting?